 - · Uppercase and lowercase letters

 - The numbers 0 to 9

 - Spaces

-- · The following special characters:
+- The following special characters:

 Note: The first character is an apostrophe.
+IMS netport passphrases cannot specify an apostrophe.

 Passphrases cannot contain single quotation marks ('), double quotation marks ("), or currency symbols.